jum/caddy-docker-proxy-redis/README.md

 The container defined in the watchtower subdirectory is responsible for updating the containers actually running on the host, with the exception of watchtower itself.
-Lettings watchtower update itself does not appear to be working, but fortunately this is mature and changes seldomly.
+Letting watchtower update itself does not appear to be working, but fortunately this is mature software and changes seldomly.
 Please note that you should set a random password for the watchtower API in this docker-compose.yml.
 This container also needs to access your docker credentials in your home directory for accessing your docker